Ellen and other celebs impacted by mudslides

 "There are people who are missing family members.
 They're finding people and bodies," she later added, at times pausing to take a breath.
 "You hear the word mudslides and you have no idea the impact that it has.
 But after the largest fire in California history, it's catastrophic, it's beyond recognizable."

-DeGeneres also Facetimed with her neighbor Oprah Winfrey, who earlier this week shared images of the destruction near her home.
+DeGeneres Facetimed with her neighbor Oprah Winfrey, who earlier this week shared images of the destruction near her home.

-Actor Jeff Bridges also tweeted that he and his family were affected.
+Actor Jeff Bridges tweeted that he and his family were affected.

 "Our home has been severely damaged, but we are safe, and so thankful for that and for the first responders who are working tirelessly to save people," he said.
 "We are heartbroken over the loss of lives in our community.
 Your prayers and best wishes are most appreciated."